-Living in the city has a lot of exciting factors that make it so unique.
-Easy to get around with public transportation, fun shows to see, and low yard maintenance (because most of us have little or no outdoor space)!
+City life has a lot of exciting factors that make it so unique.
+It’s easy to get around with public transportation, great entertainment, and low yard maintenance (most of us have little or no outdoor space)!
 But what if you want to live an urban lifestyle AND have your own freshly grown produce?
 You’re in luck!
 We have a few ways you can show off your green thumb and grow your own gardens regardless of how much space you have.

 Grow Vegetables & Plants in Containers

 Not all containers are created equal, so make sure you’re choosing the right one.
 As long as it has good drainage and plenty of depth for roots, you are in good shape.
 Here are some tips to maximize your success:

 1. Selecting a container

 A good rule of thumb is to get a container as large as possible.
 Small containers will dry out more quickly and will need more watering.
 Make it even easier on yourself and invest in some self-watering planters!
 Also consider the weight of each planter because once you fill it with rocks, soil, and water, it’s going to be heavy!
 Set it up where you want to keep it, or set it on a plant stand with wheels.

 Different plants root at different depths and therefore will require different style containers to grow to full potential.
 Here is a great chart of minimum soil depths to grow a healthy herb garden:

 Save some space and have some fun combining different plants in the same pots!
 You can get creative by designing “themed” pots (Asian, Italian, spicy, etc.), but make sure you mark off which plants you plant where.
 It’s best to match plants that require the same need for water, fertilizer, and container depth.
 Some plants are more compatible with certain plants.
 Here’s a helpful chart offering good plant combinations and which plants to keep away from each other.